Get Your Free 45L Analysis

 Pre-2023: A qualifying single-family home or multi-family property must consume 50% less heating and cooling energy than a comparable structure built in accordance with 2006 IECC standards.
 The building envelope itself (insulation, windows, doors, roof, foundation, etc.) must account for at least one-fifth of the energy-saving improvements.

 2023 and Later: Buildings must meet either ENERGY STAR or Zero Energy Ready Home (ZERH) standards and be certified by an IRS-approved entity.
 To obtain ENERGY STAR certification, the building must perform better than at least 75% of similar buildings.
-A complete list of ZERH requirements is provided by the U.S. Office of Energy Efficiency and Renewable Energy.

 The eligible contractor (usually the developer, builder or homeowner) must obtain certification from an accredited, IRS-approved independent certifier.
 The independent certifier will conduct on-site verifications and computer modeling to create a certification package, which can then be used to file for the 45L tax credit.